-The Nebraska Legislature has released floor debate transcripts through its Internet site at http://nebraskalegislature.gov/transcripts/.
-The online transcripts extend back to the 83rd Legislature (1973-1974).
-Earlier records remain available at Criss Library as described below:
+The Nebraska Legislature has released floor debate transcripts through its Internet site at https://nebraskalegislature.gov/transcripts/.
+The online transcripts extend back to the 82nd Legislature (1971-1972).
+Some earlier records remain available at Criss Library as described below:

 The key to research on Nebraska legislative history lies in finding pertinent legislative bill numbers (LBXXXX) and years, which can be used as index points to track the legislature's actions.
 Keep in mind that each legislature numbers bills starting from one, so you need to know not only the bill number, but also the pertinent year.
 For example, it is not enough to know that you are interested in LB775, because every legislature can have a LB775.
 You need to know that you are interested in LB775 of a specific year.

 Schmid Law Library of the University of Nebraska College of Law and the Law Library of the Creighton University School of Law serve as the two comprehensive law libraries in Nebraska.